Updated on Tuesday, 26th November 2024

 With so many experts involved in a resident’s care-plan, the industry as a whole, lacks the tools for a transparent, overall care-plan, which tracks any updates and decisions as they are made.

-The increased use of Telehealth during the COVID crisis was a blessing for many Aged Care organisations as multiple support providers, including family members, could attend the same appointment and adjust their care schedules, including menu plans, with all the information they needed.
-This also alleviated the issue of friends and family members not understanding what decisions were being made about their loved ones, and why.
-Ensuring everyone has a comprehensive understanding of the resident’s condition and care requirements was important to everyone on the panel and there was hope it would continue even post COVID.
+The increased use of Telehealth during COVID was a blessing for many aged care organisations as multiple support providers, including family members, could attend the same appointment and adjust their care schedules, including menu plans, with all the information they needed.
+This also alleviated the issue of friends and family members not understanding what decisions were being made about their loved ones and why.

 The sharing of information was also raised in terms of casual staff who commonly have neither the time nor the training to understand an individual resident’s specific needs.
 This was flagged as a significant issue as clinicians and chefs recognised the risks involved in residents not receiving the correct texture levels at meal times, and not having appropriate meal time support.
 They cited inattentive support staff, rushed meal times and a lack of interaction between care staff and residents.
 Of course, insufficient staff to resident ratios are also understood to be a contributing factor.